jarle/remix-adonisjs-docs/docs/recipes/csrf-protection.md

 ```

-Now CSRF should be enabled for POST requests.
+Use this hook somewhere in your `root.tsx` component and CSRF should be enabled for all POST requests.

 If you need to exclude some endpoints (for example API), see the [AdonisJS docs for exceptRoutes.](https://docs.adonisjs.com/guides/security/securing-ssr-applications#config-reference)